riccorohl/Budgeting-app/.spec-workflow/steering/product.md

 2. **Data Security**: Bank-level security for all financial data with encryption and secure authentication
 3. **User Control**: Users maintain full control over their data with easy export and deletion options
 4. **Progressive Disclosure**: Advanced features available but not overwhelming for new users
-5. **Mobile-First**: Responsive design optimized for mobile devices as primary usage platform
+5. **Desktop-First**: Desktop-optimized design with comprehensive features, mobile responsiveness as future enhancement
 6. **USD-First Design**: All calculations, budgets, and totals default to USD with automatic MXN conversion for seamless cross-currency management
 7. **Cross-Border Focus**: Designed specifically for Mexico-based users managing US financial accounts
 8. **Gamification**: Use visual rewards, progress tracking, and achievement systems to make saving money engaging and motivating